maktukmak/MF-MSI/README.md

 # Datasets

 Three Movielens datasets (100K, 1M and 10M) are provided.
-The test code runs for 100K for fast presentation.
+The test code runs for 100K for a quick demonstration.

 # Run